-APPRENTICESHIPS FOR 2017 WILL NOT BE HELD ONSITE AT CCC THIS YEAR ~ PLEASE CONTAT US FOR INFORMATION OF OTHER OPTIONS AND CONNECTION TO OUR ALUMNI THAT OFFER FANTASTIC APPRENTICESHIPS. or Please email email@example.com for other opportunities and connections to our alumni offering full apprenticeships.
+APPRENTICESHIPS FOR 2018 WILL NOT BE HELD ONSITE AT CCC THIS YEAR ~ PLEASE CONTAT US FOR INFORMATION OF OTHER OPTIONS AND CONNECTION TO OUR ALUMNI THAT OFFER FANTASTIC APPRENTICESHIPS. or Please email firstname.lastname@example.org for other opportunities and connections to our alumni offering full apprenticeships.

 Concerned about the world's state of affairs?
 Ready to be part of the solution?
 Begin now, start with home.
 Let us help guide you in making changes in your lifestyle, consumerism, health and well-being, career and livelihood, based on ecological values and Natural Building principles and practices.
 Create a life that you, your family and community can feel proud of.
 We now offer occassional work trade positions for committed candidates who are willing to put the effort forth to learn great things.